ryanatkn/react-typescript-closing-the-loop/README.md

 > I'll speculate that many developers think TypeScript adds rigidity to your code.
 > I think it's the opposite - JavaScript code is more rigid, and TypeScript more fluid,
-> because it's so easy and quick to refactor TypeScript.
+> because it's so easy, quick, and safe to refactor TypeScript.
 > However it is true that TypeScript can lead you to constrain your APIs,
-> contrary to the philosophies taken by libraries like jQuery.
+> contrary to the philosophy of libraries like jQuery where API flexibility is praised.
 > The TypeScript team has done an outstanding job designing the type system
 > to fit the semantics and patterns of JavaScript,
 > and although it cannot model every JS library's API,
 > in practice I rarely feel limited,
-> and I've found that I prefer explicit contracts over functions that magically take any input.
+> and I've found that I prefer explicit contracts over functions that magically work with any input.

 ## Closing the loop in practice